chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 * **Organisms**.
 Data MUST be either Human or Mouse data.
 No other organisms are accepted by the cellxgene Data Portal.

-* **Name Collisions in Metadata**.
-If a metadata key exists in the original dataset with the exact name required by the schema but with values that cannot be accurately mapped to the schema, `"key"` MUST be renamed to `"key_original"`.
-For example, if there is a `"cell_type"` in the original dataset with values that cannot be mapped, then it MUST be renamed to `"cell_type_original"`.
+* **Reserved Names**.
+The names of the metadata keys specified by the cellxgene schema are reserved and MUST be unique.
+For example, there cannot be a duplicate `"feature_biotype"` key in AnnData `var`.

 * **Redundant Metadata**.
 It is STRONGLY RECOMMENDED to avoid multiple metadata fields containing identical or similar information.